Search for fish species near you

 OUTSIDE OF THE U.S.

-Today, 91 percent of seafood consumed in the United States is imported, and about half of this is wild-caught.
+Today, up to 90 percent of seafood consumed in the United States is imported.
+However, a significant portion of this imported seafood is caught by American fishermen, exported overseas for processing, and then reimported to the United States.
 Because of our interests both as a seafood-consuming nation and a fishing nation, it is critical that NOAA take an active role in shaping the conservation and management of international fisheries.
 For U.S. consumers of imported seafood, our goal is to make sure that seafood is safe, and that it comes from legal and sustainable fisheries.
 LEARN MORE about the seafood we import and how we're actively working to address global challenges in international fisheries management.